 Popular Patient Satisfaction Surveys

 The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is the first national, standardized, publicly reported survey of patients’ opinions of their care in the hospital.
 The survey has three broad goals:

 - Produce data about patients’ perspectives of care to compare hospitals on topics important to consumers

 - Create incentives for improvement through public reporting

 - Enhance hospitals’ accountability and transparency of the quality of care in return for public investment

 Press Ganey is the industry’s recognized leader in healthcare patient satisfaction.
 Their survey is used by many practices to gauge how well practices are servicing their patients.
 Press Ganey works with more than 10,000 health care organizations nationwide including 50% of all U.S. hospitals with the goal of improving clinical and business outcomes.

 Press Ganey sends surveys that are grounded in a scientifically rigorous methodology, with a thorough process that reviews existing questions, constructs new questions, tests new surveys, and validates and confirms psychometrics.

 One of the most frequent complaints gleaned from patient satisfaction surveys is difficulties in scheduling.
-The process is often reported as being confusing and stressful because of extended wait times on the phone or inability to cancel an appointment before being charged a fee.
+The process is often reported as being confusing and stressful because of extended wait times on the phone or the inability to cancel an appointment before being charged a fee.